THE EXPERT VERDICT: THE DISCUSSION IS NO LONGER “IF” BUT “WHEN”

 1. Public Cloud Market Share Consolidation

 The cloud market will continue to consolidate around the infrastructure of the two hyper-scale vendors, AWS and Azure.
-First moves are Rackspace reselling AWS and HP reselling Azure.
+The first moves are Rackspace reselling AWS and HP reselling Azure.

 More cloud computing market share going to the dominant players simplifies vendor selection for service providers and we expect most service providers to integrate one or both of the main player’s infrastructure as part of their overall service offering in 2016.